gabrielrovesti/gabrielrovesti/README.md

    - 🚴‍♂️ Love some bicycle around
    - 🚶‍♂️ I'm the Forrest Gump of walking: it's my evening pastime after studying/working all day long
    - 🤓 Knowledge enthusiast and Wikipedia/Wikimedia Foundation collaborator
+   - ✔️ Not related to toxic people at all - all references are NOT random

 ---